 Discount or Coupon Codes

 Similar to a printed coupon, discount codes can be added to any direct mail piece.
 The nature of these codes allows them to be used via online ordering where each sale is tracked and counted.

 Personalized URLs are web addresses created for individual customers or key segments of customers.
 PURLs allow you to know exactly who is responding to your mailer and lets you track their experience on your website.
-Tracking their movements will offer you more insight into what is and is not engaging material as well as more insight into their interests.
+By PURL tracking their movements, it will offer you more insight into what is and is not engaging material as well as more insight into their interests.

 Customized Landing Pages

 Customized landing pages can coordinate with your direct mail strategy and provide additional information to your audience.
 Adding a data collection form to access special offers or further details gives you an opportunity to collect more data about your target as well as help you track your response rate.